elliotjia/golang/README.md

 # This project is learning golang note

-## Install golang and config enbiromment
+## Install golang and config enbiromment on Ubuntu

 1.Update source list
 ```